filmhubhq/filmhubhq.github.io/support/kb/subtitles/_posts/2014-04-26-lorem-ipsum.md

 You can use these apps and web apps to convert to .SRT as well.

-More info in our [knowledgbase section about subtitles and captions](https://kinonation.zendesk.com/hc/en-us/sections/200343863-Subtitles-closed-captions).
+More info in our [knowledgebase section about subtitles and captions](/support/subtitles).